mbrightcpacket/amazon-vpc-user-guide/doc_source/internet-gateway-subnet.md

 ## Subnet route table<a name="internet-gateway-subnet-route-table"></a>

-The route table for the middlebox subnet \(Subnet C\) contains the following routes:
+The route table for the subnet \(Subnet B\) contains the following routes:

 | Destination | Target | Purpose |